- 1 Airplane Toys For Toddlers

 When my toddlers where around a year old, they loved their boogie boards.
 Even though they were on the larger side, I would still carry them around in my diaper bag.
 We ended up losing one of the pens though so I would suggest something like this where the pen is attached.

 Every so often, Target puts out felt toy kits in their dollar spot located at the front of the store.
 We have several including a dr kit, a jungle set, a train set and a camping book.
 They enjoy them all but the dr kit and jungle sets are the most frequently chosen for their bags.
 They are all very compact and can easily be thrown into any carry-on bag.

-Put on a show for your kids, have them put on one for you, have a puppet dance party, practice social skills, the opportunities are endless!
+Put on a show for your kids, have them put on one for you, have a finger puppet dance party, practice social skills, the opportunities are endless!

 Mess-free means stress-free.
-They make travel packs with a clipboard case (great for car-trips) but you’ll save space by just bringing a few markers in a zipped pouch with the paper.
+Wonder markers make travel packs with a clipboard case (great for car-trips) but you’ll save space by just bringing a few markers in a zipped pouch with the paper.

 When my toddlers were younger they LOVED playing with straws.
 Straws come in handy when you’re dining out during your trip too.
 Silicone ones can be used over and over.

-Good for the plane, great for the destination where there’s more room to race.
+Cars are good for the plane and great for the destination where there’s more room to race.

-Unlike traditional reusable stickers, magnets won’t lose their adhesive quality.
+Unlike traditional reusable stickers, these magnets won’t lose their adhesive quality.
 Even bigger kids love them!
 The downside is that they are heavier and bulkier than the cling-on version, but they will last longer.
-I recommend removing all the stickers from the shet before your trip and storing them in a small, reusable pouch.
+I recommend removing all the stickers from the sheet before your trip and storing them in a small, reusable pouch.

-Even if your toddlers aren’t old enough to play the memory game, this board makes for a great game of peek a boo or fun finding a certain animal.
+Even if your toddlers aren’t old enough to play this memory game, this board makes for a great game of peek a boo or fun finding a certain animal.

 Small Toy figures